5.9 Contingent Liabilities and Contingent Assets

 1. Gap Analysis and Scenario Testing: The company continuously assesses the gap between fund visibility and near-term liabilities, considering evolving liquidity conditions and regulatory requirements for non-banking financial companies (NBFCs).
 Stress tests and scenario analyses are conducted to evaluate potential liquidity shortfalls and compare them against available buffers.

-In essence, the management of liquidity risk is a dynamic and multifaceted endeavour, requiring a proactive and strategic approach from the treasury team.
-Through the judicious application of liquidity buffers, longterm funding strategies, asset-liability management, pipeline management and prudent loan assignments, the treasury team fortifies the Company's liquidity position, safeguards against funding uncertainties and fosters financial resilience in an ever-evolving financial landscape.
+In essence, the management of liquidity risk is a dynamic and multifaceted endeavor, requiring a proactive and strategic approach from the treasury team.
+Through the judicious application of liquidity buffers, long-term funding strategies, asset-liability management, pipeline management, and prudent loan assignments, the treasury team fortifies the Company's liquidity position, safeguards against funding uncertainties, and fosters financial resilience in an ever-evolving financial landscape.

 C) Market Risk

-or cash flows to incur losses due to adverse fluctuations in market rates and prices, or the values of market
+fair values, or cash flows to incur losses due to adverse fluctuations in market rates and prices, or the

-risk-sensitive instruments.
-This encompasses Currency Risk, Interest Rate Risk and Price Risk, each demanding
+values of market risk-sensitive instruments.
+This encompasses Currency Risk, Interest Rate Risk, and Price

 2. Monitoring Protocols: Rigorous monitoring protocols are employed to track fluctuations in equity prices and interest rate sensitivities under diverse stress test scenarios.
 Through simulated simulations of probable interest rate movements, both fixed and floating assets and liabilities are scrutinized to gauge resilience under adverse market conditions.
 This proactive monitoring framework enables the identification of vulnerabilities and informs timely risk mitigation strategies.